veggiematts/hubot-mantisbt/README.md

 * `hubot mantis set username <username>` - set username you have in Mantis (for the `my issues` command)
 * `hubot mantis projects` - list all projects

+## Other functionality

+* Automatic issue preview when pasting a link to the bug tracker or a message in format #123

 ## NPM Module

 https://www.npmjs.com/package/hubot-mantisbt